JeffersonLab/geant4-tutorials/README.md

 	 > to the users.

 Once the files are edited, run the python script  `create_pages.py`
-to produce the `index.html` files in the HandsOnX directories:
+to create the HandsOnX directories containing `index.html`.

 ```
 ./create_pages.py
 ```

+> [!Note]
+> The created HandsOnX directories should not be added to this repository.

 ---